RamsesCastillo42/saito/docs/whitepaper/description.md

 # Description of Network

-This document is divided into three parts.
+This document is divided into four parts.
 The first discusses the Saito mechanism for pruning old data at market prices.
-The second explains how blocks are produced and payments are issued to the network.
-The third explains how to modify the payment lottery to ensure attackers always lose money attacking the network.
+The second explains how blocks are produced.
+The third explains how payments are issued to the network.
+The fourth explains how to modify the payment lottery to ensure attackers always lose money attacking the network.

 ## 1. BLOCKCHAIN PRUNING